mjordan/persistent_identifiers/README.md

 At a minimum, a minter module contains a services file (e.g., `sample_minter.service.yml`) that mints the identifier.
 The service must use the ID pattern `foo.minter.sample`, where `foo` is the module's namespace and `sample` is unique to the minter.
 If the minter requires admin settings, the module should also include an implementation of `hook_form_alter()` that adds minter-specific settings to the admin form at `/admin/config/persistent_identifiers/settings`.

-The service class is implemented in the module's `src/Minter` directory.
+The service class is implemented in the module's `src/Minter` directory, and implements `MinterInterface`.
 The persistent identifier is generated within and returned by the class's `mint()` method.
 See the source code in `modules/sample_minter` for more detail.

 ## License